 Here is our list of the best DNS server monitoring and troubleshooting tools:

-- SolarWinds Server & Application Monitor (FREE TRIAL) A combined server and applications monitor that also supervises cloud-based servers.
+- SolarWinds Server & Application Monitor EDITOR’S CHOICE A combined server and applications monitor that also supervises cloud-based servers.
+This system includes specialized checks on DNS availability and operations.
 Available for Windows Server.
+Start a 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) An all-in-one monitor that includes network, server, and application monitors.
 Available for Windows Server.

 - Atera A system monitoring and management platform designed for use by MSPs.
 It monitors all services operating on a client site, including DNS servers

 - Dotcom-Monitor A network monitor with specialized DNS server monitoring.